daisygunn/grow-restaurant/README.md

 ---
 ## Credits

-Throughout the process of building this website, I have used various sources online to help me fix bugs & tackle problems.
+Throughout the process of building this website, I have used various sources online to help me fix bugs & tackle problems, in additions to various modules to build the functionailty of this website:

 [Full-width pic header](https://startbootstrap.com/template/full-width-pics)